-Participants are asked to provide their own camera for the duration of the course however you are invited to use any manual format.
+Participants are asked to provide their own camera for the duration of the workshops, however you are invited to use any manual format.
 Guidance will also be provided to assist in deciding which film to use during different situations.
-During the course you will learn how to use a ‘bulk film loader,’ a device also referred to as a film winder.
+During the workshops you will learn how to use a ‘bulk film loader,’ a device also referred to as a film winder.
 Advice in relation to how this device can significantly reduce the cost of film will be shared as well as how the device can also offer increased control over your own workflow.

 Provided will be the opportunity to enhance both your camera and lens control techniques, during which you will exploit depth of field and precision with relation to exposure calculations.